NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 Some major bullet point todo list items:

-* figure out led's (AP_Notify)
-* figure out/test airdata connections (no external port on pixracer?)
+- figure out/test airdata connections (no external port on pixracer?)
-* decide how best to detect and choose when multiple imu and compass are available.
+- decide how best to detect and choose when multiple imu and compass are available.
-* sort out how I really want to organize classes vs. singletons vs. global instances vs. namespace vs. cross-wired interdependencies between everything.
+- sort out how I really want to organize classes vs. singletons vs. global instances vs. namespace vs. cross-wired interdependencies between everything.
 I have some messy mixes of these due to deep dive, sprint development dynamics.
-  - notice that statically allocating big things avoids potentially blowing up the stack space on some super cramped boards.
+  * notice that statically allocating big things avoids potentially blowing up the stack space on some super cramped boards.
-* look carefully at what is in setup_board.h and where this is
+- look carefully at what is in setup_board.h and where this is
   #included all about
-x the_gps and the_imu are not great names. (_mgr is also not great, but I've used it before and I hate it less ...) x do a round of file renaming, or figure out how to orgainize code in
+- look through config messages and see what needs to be changed for the new systm. x figure out led's (AP_Notify) x the_gps and the_imu are not great names. (_mgr is also not great, but I've used it before and I hate it less ...) x do a round of file renaming, or figure out how to orgainize code in